The 4 Best Ways to Deal With Flu Vaccine Side Effects

 FAQ

-The flu shot lasts around six to eight months, per Sanitas Medical Center.
-This is why it's recommended to get a flu shot every year during peak flu season, which is from the end of October to January, per the National Council on Aging (NCOA).
+The flu shot lasts around 6 to 8 months, per Sanitas Medical Center.
+That's why it's recommended to get a flu shot every year in September or October, to make sure you're covered during peak flu season through the winter, per the National Council on Aging (NCOA).

 Keep in mind, though, that you can still get the flu (and the flu is contagious) even if you've gotten the shot.
-It might just be a milder case.
+Hopefully it will be a milder case.

-Flu statistics show that vaccine effectiveness can vary from person to person.
-But recent studies have shown that flu vaccination reduces the risk of flu by 40 to 60 percent among the overall population during flu seasons, per the CDC.
+Flu statistics show vaccine effectiveness can vary from person to person.
+But recent studies have shown flu vaccination reduces the risk of getting sick by 40 to 60 percent among the overall population during flu seasons, per the CDC.

 Remember, the flu vaccine is not 100 percent effective; there is still a chance you could get the flu.
-However, it will be a milder case and will often not require hospitalization.
+However, it will typically be a milder case and will be less likely to require hospitalization.

-While most people ages six months and older can get the flu shot, there are certain groups of people who should avoid the flu vaccine.
+While most people ages 6 months and older can get the flu shot, there are certain groups of people who should avoid the flu vaccine.
 These include the following, per the CDC:

 You should also talk to your doctor about whether you can get a flu vaccine if you have Guillain-Barré Syndrome or are not feeling well prior to the vaccination, per the CDC.